 Dysthymia or chronic depression is a common symptom of codependency; however, many codependents aren’t aware that they’re depressed.

 Because the symptoms are mild, most people with chronic depression wait ten years before seeking treatment.
 Dysthymia doesn’t usually impair daily functioning, but it can make life feel empty and joyless.
-In the Shadow Sufferers have a diminished capacity to experience pleasure and may withdraw from stressful or challenging activities.
+Sufferers have a diminished capacity to experience pleasure and may withdraw from stressful or challenging activities.

 Their emotions are dulled, though they may feel sad or melancholy or be irritable and anger easily.
 Unlike with major depression, they’re not incapacitated, yet they may have difficulty trying new things, socializing, and advancing in their career.
 Some may believe that their lack of drive and negative mood is part of their personality, rather than that they have an illness.
 Like codependency, dysthymia causes changes in thinking, feelings, behavior, and physical well-being.

 Dysthymia was renamed “persistent depressive disorder” in the 2013 edition of the Diagnostic Statistical Manual V. (I use the terms “dysthymia,” “persistent depressive disorder,” and “chronic depression” interchangeably.)